Skip to content

 1. Navigate to the Connections Tab: In the Hawkeye dashboard, go to the Connections section and click on New Connection.

-Create new Slack connection dashboard page
+Create new Slack Connection dashboard page

-Fig.2 - Create new Slack connection dashboard page
+Fig.2 - Create New Slack Connection dashboard page

 2. Select Slack: From the list of available integrations, select Slack.